 18. Analyze Your System’s Performance

 So you have a system, and it works.
-It is good practice always to check, back-test, and continually try to improve it.
+It is always good practice to check, backtest, and continually try to improve it.
 But make sure that a change to your system is an improvement and does not increase risk and reduce reward.

 19. Building Wealth & Compound